 We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this.
 At Shilbottle Primary, we encourage children to be inquisitive throughout their time at the school and beyond.
 The Science curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and continue to ask questions and be curious about their surroundings.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

-● Events, such as Science Week or project days, such as Nature Day, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.
-These events often involve families and the wider community.
+× Events, such as Science Week or project days, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.
+These events involve families and the wider community.

 Science teaching in Shilbottle results in a fun, engaging, science education, that provides children with the foundations and knowledge for understanding their world.
 Frequent learning outside the classroom, through various workshops, trips and interactions with experts and local charities, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.